 James Minden's focus throughout his career as an artist has been on painting, drawing and printmaking.
-However, for the last three years he has been exploring a new two-dimensional medium he calls light drawing.
+However, for a little more than three years now, he has been exploring a new two-dimensional medium he calls light drawing.
 They are handmade holograms, as they are interactive and appear three-dimensional.
 They are also known as abrasion holograms and are created on sheets of PETG plastic (glycol-modified polyethylene terephthalate) that Minden incises to reflect light in particular patterns.
 The wall pieces are mounted on a wood panel for support.
 They can be seen in normal lighting but are most effective when lit by a single point source.
 So far he has created them up to 96 x 72 inches.
-The interactive nature of these pieces is best seen in person, but videos can also be effective, as can be seen elsewhere on this website.
+The interactive nature of these pieces is best seen in person, but videos and animations can also be effective, as can be seen above and elsewhere on this website.